hackclub/hackclub/workshops/atari_breakout/README.md

 Congratulations, you just built Atari Breakout in JavaScript!

 ## Extending the Project
 Now it's your turn to apply what you know to make this game even more fun!
-I've linked some resources you can use below that provide further depth into basic game development with JavaScript.
+I've linked some resources that you can use below which provide further depth into basic game development with JavaScript.
 Here's some creative ways to extend this game!

 ### Bullets and Powerups
 In this version, a powerup apple ocassionally moves across the screen.
 You can use the spacebar to shoot bullets at the powerup.
 If they hit, your paddle and ball size will be doubled for 9 seconds.